Instructions Reference

 #xsl:output

-Controls how the result tree is serialized into bytes.
-This is a top-level declaration (child of xsl:stylesheet) that configures the serializer.
+xsl:output controls how the result tree is serialized into bytes.
+It is a top-level declaration, a child of xsl:stylesheet, that configures the serializer.

 #Basic Usage